-Cuba Culinary Tour – Overview
+Cuba Tours for Foodies – Overview

 Take a step back in time and a step forward in cultural relations as you discover Cuba’s culture through its cuisine on our ground-breaking Cuba culinary tour.
-Access Trips pioneered culinary travel to Cuba by offering access inside Cuban kitchens at top restaurants for the first time ever on our legal, 8-day Cuba tour.
+Access Culinary Trips pioneered culinary travel to Cuba by offering access inside Cuban kitchens at top restaurants for the first time ever on our legal, 8-day Cuba tours.
 Don’t miss this opportunity to experience an authentic culinary journey where you’ll meet the locals and immerse yourself in the Cuban food scene through farm and market visits, opportunities to learn from local chefs, and delicious meals at some of the island’s most renowned private restaurants, or paladares.

 On your Cuba tour you will spend five action-packed days in vibrant Havana engaged in meaningful interaction with farmers, chefs and artists.
 We’ll be invited inside the kitchen of one of Havana’s finest paladares, learn to salsa with incredibly talented dancers, and meet an Afro-Cuban artist whose work evokes the traditions of Santeria.
 We will even make daiquiris with a celebrated mixologist who recently retired after 39 years at Havana’s legendary El Floridita, where Hemingway was a regular.
 And you’ll also have an opportunity to see some of Cuba’s iconic sights, such as Havana Vieja & Revolution Square.

-We’ll venture far off the beaten path to the Viñales Valley, a stunningly serene and beautiful UNESCO World Heritage Site famous for its tobacco plantations.
+Our Cuba tours venture far off the beaten path to the Viñales Valley, a stunningly serene and beautiful UNESCO World Heritage Site famous for its tobacco plantations.
 We’ll meet a third-generation tobacco farmer and learn how he makes organic Cohiba and Montecristo cigars.
 Your Cuba tour won’t be complete until you try one dipped in honey!
 We’ll also dine at a delicious private restaurant with panoramic views across the entire valley and stroll through their organic farm.
-After lunch we will explore the town of Las Terrazas, which is a Unesco Biosphere Reserve and the site of one of the oldest coffee plantations in Cuba.
+After lunch we will explore the town of Las Terrazas, which is a UNESCO Biosphere Reserve and the site of one of the oldest coffee plantations in Cuba.